What Does it Mean to Study Journalism?

 Over the course of their degree programs, journalism majors develop a set of core skills that will serve them well no matter what specialty they enter.
 Those skills include:

 - Accurate research skills.
 Professional journalists make and break their reputations on the quality of their research.
-Journalism majors learn a powerful technique, called triangulation, that assures their audiences will receive only factual reports instead of unverified rumors.
-Journalists learn to track down leads and verify information quickly, especially since audiences reward news outlets that consistently break new stories first.
+Audiences benefit from factual reports, not unverified rumors.
+Journalists must learn to track down leads and verify information quickly, especially since audiences can be won over by news outlets that consistently sniff out breaking news.
 Cutting corners by running stories without proper fact checking can lead to major mistakes and career meltdowns.

 - Strong writing skills.
 Regardless of whether they work in print or broadcast media, journalism majors spend a great deal of time in their degree programs learning how to tell complete stories that engage audiences.
 By sharpening their writing skills, journalists learn how to add an extra dimension to their stories that sets their work apart from bland headline tickers.
 Journalists with exceptional writing skills often work on book projects while still covering their usual beats for their employers.